akka/akka-management/docs/src/main/paradox/rolling-updates.md

 ## app-version from Deployment

-When using Cluster Sharding, it is [recommended](https://doc.akka.io/docs/akka/current/additional/rolling-updates.html#cluster-sharding) for rolling updates.
-That means that you have to define an increasing `akka.cluster.app-version` configuration property for each roll out.
+When using Cluster Sharding, it is [recommended](https://doc.akka.io/docs/akka/current/additional/rolling-updates.html#cluster-sharding) to define an increasing `akka.cluster.app-version` configuration property for each roll out.

 This works well unless you use `kubectl rollout undo` which deploys the previous ReplicaSet configuration which contains the previous value for that config.

-To fix this, you can use `AppVersionRevision` to read the current annotation `deployment.kubernetes.io/revision` (part of the ReplicaSet) from the Kubernetes Deployment via the Kubernetes api which always increases, also during a rollback:
+To fix this, you can use `AppVersionRevision` to read the current annotation `deployment.kubernetes.io/revision` (part of the ReplicaSet) from the Kubernetes Deployment via the Kubernetes api which always increases, also during a rollback.

 ### Using